 Questions like these tend to haunt moments of transition.
 They signal that futures must be mapped and professional lives follow a straight line.
-And yet, if any class can speak to the unexpected storms and strangeness of the last few years, it would be the Class of 2024.
+And yet, if any class can speak to the unexpected storms and strangeness of the last few years, it would be the Class of 2025.
 You've learned to adapt, take less traveled roads, and find calm in the midst of chaos.
 You've discovered how our connections with others shape who we are, whether it the teammate by your side or a professor on Zoom a thousand miles away.

 As you leave Eastern, we hope that you will find an abundance of opportunity, pathways to continued learning, and the confidence to take leaps of faith.
 We trust that this kit will provide practical guides in that journey so you can begin to answer the question of "What's next? in the unique way that only you can.
+As our Centennial class, you also are the beginning of our next chapter, and one we can't wait to read.